parisba/heyparis/content/posts/wise/index.md

 [We've](https://secretlab.games) had a Wise account for around 5 years (since they were called TransferWise).
 It's been a really useful way to transact in foreign currencies, and pay for things when we're travelling for work.

 In early-April 2025, Wise asked us to provide some additional information on our Ultimate Beneficial Owners (UBOs) by uploading a statement of shareholders, and the ID of the owners.
-Perfectly reasonable stuff for an entity that pretends to be a bank to us.
+Perfectly reasonable stuff for an entity that pretends to be a bank to ask for.

 In response, in early-April 2025, we uploaded a [paid ASIC Extract](https://asic.gov.au/online-services/search-asic-registers/search-fees/) for the business, and scans of the passports of the two UBOs.
 The message requesting additional information on UBOs went away, and the account continued ticking along.